Linaro/lava/doc/writing-tests.rst

 YAML file will still need to download any custom scripts and required packages from a remote location.

+.. _initial_json_actions:

 Initial actions in the JSON
 ===========================

 The simplest tests involve using a pre-built image, a test definition and submission of the results to the server.

+Actions defined in the JSON will be executed in the order specified in the JSON file, so a deployment is typically followed by a test shell and then submission of results.

 #. **deploy_linaro_image** : Download a complete image (usually but not
    necessarily compressed) containing the kernel, kernel modules and